thirumalaivm/franklin-assets-selector-fork/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+* being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
+* gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* focusing on what is best for the community
-* Showing empathy towards other community members
+* showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+examples of unacceptable behavior by participants; include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances